SwiftAkira/pompyboard/README.md

 ## About

-Pompyboard 8000Hz polling rate with absolute positioning.
+Pompyboard is an absolute positioning pointing device with 8000Hz polling rate.

 Comparison with other pointing device for osu: